raharrison/ryanharrison.co.uk/_posts/2021/2021-01-06-gathering-metrics-micrometer-spring-boot-actuator.md

 This just scratches the surface of the `Micrometer` API to define your own metrics.
 Take a look at the docs page <https://micrometer.io/docs/concepts> which goes into more detail about each available meter type.

 ### Aggregation and Visualization

+See this follow-up post for a complete look at visualizing Spring Boot metrics: [Aggregating and Visualizing Spring Boot Metrics with Prometheus and Grafana]({{ site.baseurl }}{% post_url 2021/2021-06-02-aggregating-visualizing-spring-boot-metrics-prometheus-grafana %})

 Capturing and publishing metrics is one thing, but in a multi-instance environment we also need some way of aggregating all the measurements and allow us to visualize state across the whole platform.
 The built-in Spring Boot Actuator endpoint is useful as a quick admin tool, but generally we need to use the `Micrometer` connectors and other external monitoring tools to get the full benefits.
 There are a lot of options here, but `Prometheus` tends to be the go-to as a time series database and monitoring tool.
 For Spring based apps, you just need to add the appropriate `Micrometer` dependency and the rest is handled for you: